magento/devdocs/guides/v2.0/javascript-dev-guide/javascript/js-resources.md

 ## Overview {#m2devgde-js-resources-intro}

-This topic describes the general concepts of work with JavaScript components is organized in Magento.
+This topic describes the general concepts of how work with JavaScript components is organized in Magento.
 Including JavaScript into the page headers might slow down uploading of the pages.
 To address this problem, we exclude JavaScript from the page headers and we added the ability to use the <a href="http://requirejs.org" target="_blank">RequireJS library</a>.

 RequireJS improves the perceived page load time because it allows JavaScript to load in the background; in particular, because it enables asynchronous JavaScript loading.